 5. 1 Corinthians 3:13-15 – “According to the commission of God given to me, like a skilled master builder I laid a foundation and another man is building upon it.
 Let each man take care how he builds upon it.
 For no other foundation can anyone lay than that which is laid, which is Jesus Christ.
 Now if any one builds on the foundation with gold, silver, precious stones, wood, hay, stubble—Each man’s work will become manifest; for the Day (judgment day) will disclose it, because it will be revealed with fire, and the fire will test what sort of work each one has done.
 If the work which any man has built on the foundation (Christ) survives, he will receive a reward.
 If any man’s work is burned up, he will suffer loss, though he himself will be saved, but only as through fire.”

 1st – Christ is the foundation upon which we build with works, some good, some less good, and some bad.
 2nd – Fire will reveal these works after death.
-3rd – When the bad works are burned up, the person will suffer.
+3rd – When God burns up the bad works, the person will suffer.
 Therefore, the works are part of the person.
-Their works are not separated and then burned up.
-4th – The person is saved “only as through fire.”
+God does not somehow separate the works and then burn them up.
+4th – Fire saves the person.
 Principle # 4 – After bodily death, a person’s bad works will be burned away and will cause suffering.
 This cannot happen in Heaven because there is no suffering in heaven.
-It cannot happen in Hell, because Hell is eternal and the description of events in this passage envisages a temporary suffering within a state of being saved.
+It cannot happen in Hell because Hell is eternal.
+And the description of events in this passage envisages a temporary suffering within a state of being saved.

 Purgatory is God’s Mercy

-Purgatory does not replace Christ’s action on the Cross, as some erroneously charge.
-Rather, Purgatory is an extension of Christ’s action, which is an act of mercy.
-God could simply say, “You are forgiven, but you are not perfect/clean.
-Therefore, depart from me for eternity.”
-Thankfully, God allows us to enter His Kingdom via forgiveness and a final purgation that completely purifies our souls.
+So, Purgatory does not replace Christ’s action on the Cross.
+Instead, it is an extension of Christ’s action, which is an act of mercy.
+God could simply say, I have forgiven you, but you are not perfect/clean.
+Therefore, depart from me for eternity.
+Thankfully, God helps us to enter His Kingdom via forgiveness and a final purgation that completely purifies our souls.